findy-network/findy-agent-cli/scripts/fullstack/README.md

    source alice/login
    echo "Hello Bob!
 Alice here." | $FCLI bot chat
    ```
-   The Bob's terminal should output Alice's wellcoming messages.
+   The Bob's terminal should output Alice's welcoming messages.
 To stop Bob's
    listen command just press C-c.

    **TODO: What else we really need for now?**

    Should we have issuing example, chat bots, all of them or should we wait for
    the feedback first and bring them if there is demand.

-1. Implement an issuer or verifier of your own using our go/js frameworks (TODO:
-   link to samples)

 1. [Optional, requires Node.js] Start wallet development environment.
 On the
    root of this repository, run `npm install` and `npm start`.
 Wallet